-With increasing frequency, it seems that we keep hearing of employers and their insurance providers been impacted by the proliferation of benefits fraud rings — essentially groups of employees who work together to abuse and exploit benefit plans, with medical services providers as accomplices.
-As an industry, it is estimated that benefits fraud costs hundreds of millions of dollars in terms of the impact, annually.
+With increasing frequency, it seems that we keep hearing of employers and insurance providers being impacted by the proliferation of benefits fraud rings.
+As an industry, it is estimated that benefits fraud costs hundreds of millions of dollars every year.

 We’ve heard instances of public companies who’ve had to deal with this scenario among their employee groups – Companies like the TTC who discovered such a case in June 2015, in which 3 people were arrested for a benefits scam.